 Having Carotid Artery Stenting

 During the surgical procedure, a long thin tube called a catheter is inserted into the artery.
 This is used to move instruments through the artery to put the stent in place.
 Your doctor will need to talk to you during the procedure, so you’ll be awake the entire time.

 Inserting the catheter

 The skin in the area of the insertion site is first cleaned with an antiseptic solution.
 It is then numbed with local anesthetic.

-An introducer sheath (tube) is inserted into the puncture.
+An introducer sheath or tube is inserted into the puncture.

 The catheter is inserted into the sheath.
-Using X-rays as a guide, the doctor moves the catheter through the sheat and up through the aorta, behind the heart, and to the carotid.
+Using X-rays as a guide, the doctor moves the catheter through the sheath and up through the aorta and into the carotid artery.

 An angiogram of the carotid artery is taken.
-A contrast "dye" will be injected into a vein to show the location of the narrowed portion of the artery on X-ray.
-You may feel a warm sensation toward your head or the legs just after the dye is injected.
-Also, you may think that you see some flashing lights.
+A contrast dye will be injected into the artery to show the location of the narrowed portion on X-ray.
+You may feel a warm sensation toward your head just after the dye is injected.
+Also, you may think you see some flashing lights.
 This is normal and will only last for a few seconds.
 If it persists, let your doctor know immediately.

 Placing the filter

-A filter or other protective device prevents pieces of plaque from being carried into the brain and causing a stroke.
+A filter or other protective device prevents pieces of plaque from being carried downstream into the brain and causing a stroke.
 The catheter is used to place the unopened filter in the artery and advance it past the narrowed area.
 The filter is then opened.
 It remains in place for the whole procedure.
 If narrowing is very severe, the artery may need to be widened before the filter is put in place.

 Opening the artery

 The narrowed artery will be opened up or expanded if the narrowing is too tight to allow the stent to pass through.
 This is done using balloon angioplasty: